Procedures are current and approved by the SGA Senate as of August, 2019

 Each year the SGA General Assembly adopts an annual budget that approves the appropriations of funds for the subsequent fiscal year.
-Within this budget, the SGA General Assembly allocates a fixed amount of money for student clubs/organizations.
-Each finance request may apply for an amount up to $150.
-No club/organization will be able to receive more than $450 per semester in funding.
+Within this budget, the SGA General Assembly allocates a fixed amount of money for Recognized Student Organizations (RSOs).
+Each finance request may apply for an amount up to $500.
+No RSO will be able to receive more than $1,500 per semester in funding.

 The funds provided through the SGA come from the Student Association Fee.
 The funds must be spent appropriately, following SGA, TMCC and NSHE policies and procedures.
 To ensure the finance process is transparent, efficient and funds are spent in a responsible manner, the Finance Committee has a set process to review and approve requests.

 - An SGA Event Request must be submitted (if applicable).

 Probation will disqualify the club/organization from being able to request any funding.

 Note: Please review the RSO Recognition and Renewal Procedures for definition of Recognition, Probation and New Clubs.

 The purpose of club/organization funding is to assist SGA-recognized student clubs/organizations in developing events and activities for students on campus, marketing materials, and educational opportunities.

 Each funding request is evaluated on its ability to serve TMCC students.
 This ability is defined as including (but not limited to):

 - On-campus programming which has the potential to benefit all students.